Structure & evaluation

 Beyond the score

 For us, a Boerboel is never defined by points alone.
 What matters just as much is how the dog is in real life.
 We look at temperament in everyday situations, behaviour within the family, willingness to work and cooperate, and overall stability.
-We also consider health results, including hips, elbows, spine, knees, heart, eyes, and DNA testing.
-Pedigree and background are equally important, especially when working with older and less common lines.

 Registration and documentation